 Aunt Rose's Fantastic Butter Toffee Recipe

-- 2 cups whole unblanched almonds (about 10 ounces), divided
+- 2 cups unblanched whole almonds

-- 11 ounces milk chocolate, divided
+- 11 ounces milk chocolate, chopped

 - 1 cup sugar

 - 1. Preheat oven to 350°.
 In a shallow baking pan, toast almonds until golden brown, 5-10 minutes, stirring occasionally.
 Cool.
 Pulse chocolate in a food processor until finely ground (do not overprocess); transfer to a bowl.
 Pulse almonds in food processor until coarsely chopped.
 Sprinkle 1 cup almonds over bottom of a greased 15x10-in. pan.
 Sprinkle with 1 cup chocolate.

 - 2. In a heavy saucepan, combine butter, sugar and water.
 Cook over medium heat until a candy thermometer reads 290° (soft-crack stage), stirring occasionally.